What Is IAM?

 If you use AWS CloudTrail, you receive log records that include information about those who made requests for resources in your account.
 That information is based on IAM identities.

-For a list of AWS products that work with IAM, see AWS Products That Integrate With IAM.
+For a list of AWS services that work with IAM, see AWS Services That Work with IAM.

 AWS Identity and Access Management is a feature of your AWS account offered at no additional charge.
 You will be charged only for use of other AWS products by your IAM users.
 For information about the pricing of other AWS products, see the Amazon Web Services pricing page.

 AWS Security Token Service is an included feature of your AWS account offered at no additional charge.
 You are charged only for the use of other AWS services that are accessed by your AWS STS temporary security credentials.
 For information about the pricing of other AWS services, see the Amazon Web Services pricing page.

 You can work with AWS Identity and Access Management in any of the following ways.

 The console is a browser-based interface to manage IAM and AWS resources.
 For more information about accessing IAM through the console, see The IAM Console and the Sign-in Page.
 For a tutorial that guides you through using the console, see Creating Your First IAM Admin User and Group.